Chicago Bears: 1919–1939: Early Bears

 Any hopes that Grange would lead the Bears to glory in 1926 were quickly dashed.
 A failed contract talk led to Grange bolting to a team in the newly-formed American Football League (AFL), the New York Yankees, which was owned by Pyle.
 The Bears also lost star quarterback Joey Sternaman, who joined the Chicago Bulls of the AFL.
 The Bears replaced Grange with Paddy Driscoll, a star football player in his own right.
 The Bears used the money made from the Grange barn-storming tour to sign the man who replaced him.
 Grange split his time between making movies and playing football.
 However, the time was not right to have two competing pro football leagues, and the AFL folded after only one season.
 Grange would return to the Bears.

 After the financial losses of the Championship season, Halas's partner Dutch Sternaman left the organization.
 Halas maintained full control of the Bears until his death in 1983.
 He also coached the team off-and-on for forty seasons, an NFL record.
 In the 1932 "Unofficial" NFL Championship, the Bears defeated the Portsmouth Spartans in the first NFL playoff game.
-Due to blizzard conditions in Chicago, the game was played at Chicago Stadium, marking it as the first indoor American football game.
+Due to blizzard conditions in Chicago, the game was played at Chicago Stadium, marking it as the first indoor NFL game.

 The success of the playoff game led the NFL to institute a championship game.
 In the first NFL Championship, the Bears played against the New York Giants, defeating them 23–21.
 The teams met again in the 1934 NFL Championship where the Giants, wearing sneakers defeated the Bears 30–13 on a cold, icy day at the Polo Grounds.